 This refers to the need to document the associations between the functional and system requirements and the various artifacts created during the design, development and testing of the system.
 Some example artifacts that can be found at each phase include:

-- Development - During development, the unit tests and changes to the source code (e.g. commits made to the Software Configuration Management (SCM) tool) need to be linked to the requirements that they satisfy.
-Similarly the project development tasks should be associated with the source requirement that they fulfill.
+During development, the unit tests and changes to the source code (e.g. commits made to the Software Configuration Management (SCM) tool) need to be linked to the requirements that they satisfy.
+Similarly, the project development tasks should be associated with the source requirement that they fulfill.

-A forwards requirements traceability matrix for our ficticious Library Information System might include:
+A forward requirements traceability matrix for our fictitious Library Information System might include:

 |ID||System Requirement||Use Cases||Design Elements||Test Cases|

 |RQ1||Ability to create a new book in catalog||UC1, UC4, UC5||DE3, DE6||TC1, TC6, TC9|

 |RQ2||Ability to edit existing book in catalog||UC1, UC2||DE4||TC3, TC8|